p-martinho/Modular.Api.Template/README.md

 To add a new module to Docker compose, add the new module to `docker-compose.yml` and `docker-compose.override.yml` (check how it is done for the sample modules, use similar configurations).

+To access the Aspire Dashboard from Docker, check the logs of the container, there will be the link to the Dashboard with the login token.

 ## Health Checks

 The application has default health checks in the endpoints `/health` and `/alive`.
 For instance, it includes the health check for the EF Core DB context.